megabyte0x/megabyte0x/README.md

 ---

-- Natively implemented Wallet Connect on the DApp for keeping the minimum number of libraries.
+- Natively implemented Wallet Connect on the DApp to keep the minimum number of libraries.
 - Integrated deployed smart contracts with Front-end.

 </details>